-Infanttech’s new FDA-approved bluetooth baby thermometer provides parents an innovative way to track their child’s temperature in real time through their smartphone.
+Infanttech’s FDA-approved bluetooth baby thermometer provides parents an innovative way to track their child’s temperature in real time through a smartphone.

-Traditional digital thermometers require parents to frequently monitor their children’s temperature manually, and especially at night.
+Traditional digital thermometers require parents to frequently monitor their children’s temperature, especially at night.
 This often comes with stress, sleeplessness and exhaustion to parents and often causes the babies to feel uncomfortable and resistant.

 Smarttemp is easy to use.
 Simply download the smartphone app (Available for both iOS and Android), place the thermometer under the baby’s underarm with adhesive pad, and monitor your infant’s temperature.

-Smarttemp comes with the thermometer, a carrying case, 10 adhesive pads, and has up to a 3 year battery life with no charging required.
-You can even set it up to alert you when the temperature rises beyond the threshold, and it can be set up to provide medicine reminders when it’s time for another dosage.
+The gizmo comes with the thermometer, a carrying case, 10 adhesive pads, and up to a 3 year battery life with no charging required.
+You can even set it up to alerts when the temperature rises beyond a threshold, and it can be set up to provide medicine reminders when it’s time for another dosage.

 The iProven thermometer is extremely accurate and reliable.
 No probe covers and no caps are required for this model, which can be used as Baby thermometer as well as for adults and the elderly.